sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 * Authorization (payment gateway reserved the money from the buyer’s credit card)
 * Capture (payment gateway transfers the money from the buyer)

-Credit card payments use these two steps, whereas some payment methods like [giropay](https://www.giropay.de/en/) or [iDEAL](https://www.ideal.nl/en/) have only one step where the payment is authorized and captured in one go.
+Credit card payments use these two steps, whereas some payment methods like [giropay][giropay] or [iDEAL][ideal] have only one step where the payment is authorized and captured in one go.

 If you're using a payment method where authorization and capturing happens in one step, you should skip the provider accept stage, and implement a so-called "instant booking" flow.
 In this flow, the provider is expected to be able to provide the service to the customer, thus, no separate accept stage is needed.
 For this to happen, the providers must keep their availability calendar up-to-date.